rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/merging-by-overwriting-current-branch.md

-## To completely overwrite one branch's all files and commits with another branchScroll
+## To completely overwrite one branch's all files and commits with another branch

 I have two branches, **old-branch** and **new-dev-branch**. **new-dev-branch** is the latest one and I no more need the **old-branch** changes in **new-dev-branch** branch, yet I don't want to delete them.